Okilele-newbie/shoutbox/README.md

 - Users using Shoutbox can read ... and also edit files from other Pods.
   - You added https://okilele-newbie.github.io to trusted apps.
 By default this means other can read your Pod/public and only you can write.
   - If you want to OTHER write on your Pod you must grant "something"* write access to /public/shoutbox folder.
-Take care if you do so, edited posts will appear on behalf on you!
+Take care if you do so, edited posts will appear on behalf of you!

   *"something": I thougt this should be the application but this does not work, neither other users webid.
 Only "everyone" (with the globe icon) works.